 You’re not being “given” liquidity.

-You're being invited into a transaction that benefits multiple parties.
+You’re being invited to participate in a transaction that benefits multiple parties, some of whom are far more informed than you.

 If a large portion of your net worth is tied to one private company, you don’t have a diversified financial life.